 In either case the results of such checks will be sent to the Director of Public Prosecutions who will treat them in accordance with the guidelines.

-There are certain exceptional types of cases of public importance for which the provisions as to majority verdicts and disqualifications of jurors may be insufficient to ensure the administration of justice.
+There are certain exceptional types of cases of public importance for which the provisions as to disqualifications of jurors may be insufficient to ensure the administration of justice.
 In these, it is in the interests of justice that there should be further safeguards against the possibility of bias.
 Checks which go beyond the investigation of criminal records may be necessary:

-- national security, where the evidence is likely to be heard in camera, in whole or in part; or
+- National security, where the evidence is likely to be heard in camera, in whole or in part; or

-- a terrorist case.
+- A terrorist case.